johnpgeipel/Awesome_Project/README.md

 ## Project Description:
 Our application utilizes the weather forecast data for a user's location and recommends three beers of appropriate potency.
-For instance, if the forecast is **sunny and warm**, perhaps a **light shandy or pilsner**.
+For instance, if the forecast is **sunny and warm**, perhaps a **Light Shandy or Pilsner**.
 If the weather is **dreary or soggy**, try a **Barley Wine or a Barrel-Aged Porter**.

-We hope to incorporate a news web-scraping function in the future.
-The user would be able to click on the daily news articles to read brief abstracts of the day’s news.
-This will provide the user with a better understanding of why they were recommended a particular beer.
+ In the future, we hope to incorporate a news web-scraping function.
+The user would be able to click on the daily news articles to read brief abstracts of the day’s news in addition to the local forecast.
+This will provide the user with a better understanding of why they were recommended these particular beers.

 ## Technologies Used:
 HTML, CSS, Bootstrap, Javascript, JQuery, API's, AJAX & JSON.